NOVEMBER 9, 2021

 October 2021 data set | Percentage of known threats detected:

-Of 22 EPP and EDR products in use today, nobody performed better then 50%.
+Of 22 EPP and EDR products in use today, none performed better than 50%.
 All but two vendors were below 40%.
 Our sense is that efficacy is frighteningly lower than what consumers expect when purchasing these products.

 In coming months we will add breakdowns of file types and additional meta data to our analysis.